CALENDAR OF EVENTS 2020 - Meeting, Guest Speaker & Excursion Program to December

 Guest speaker: Patrick Dodd - Booked.
 Topic: Norfolk Island.

 Activity: Morning tea honouring Governor Arthur Phillip’s birthday (11th October).

-Activity - Christmas Party and light lunch at 11.30am.
+Activity - Christmas Party: Invitation to a light lunch at 11.30am.

 Guests of honour to be invited.

 N.B.
-Reminder that there is no APC meeting in January 2020.
-Meetings recommence on the 3rd Friday in February 2020.
+Reminder that there is no APC meeting in January 2021.

 © Arthur Phillip Chapter of Fellowship of First Fleeters 2020-

 Top image: Lookout from Cambewarra Range to coastal plains and Shoalhaven River, Nowra, NSW.
 Courtesy of R. Scott